cjungmann/ate/README.md

 ## FEATURES

 - **Much faster than stanard Bash array**
-  **ate** creates a C-language array index of pointers to the first array element of a virtual row.
+  **ate** creates an index with a C-language array of pointers to the first array element of each virtual row.
 The index enables direct access to a virtual row for both reading and writing.

 - **The table state persists between calls to the `ate` command**
   **ate** uses a custom Bash SHELL_VAR, accessed through the handle name, to keep track of the table dimensions and row indexes.
-This permits Bash garbage collection to manage the memory while providing
+This permits Bash garbage collection to manage the memory.

 - **Can create alternate views to a table**
   Secondary handles can contain sorted or filtered views of a table